Skin and Genetics

 We know that genetics do play a role in how your skin looks and behaves, however it is not the only thing, and other external factors can influence and impact your skin.

-Even if you have great genes that have been passed down by your parents, common signs or skin ageing are intensified by lifestyle choices, which means that you still need to take care of your skin.
-One of the most common causes of premature skin ageing and damage is sun exposure (as well as increasing your risk of skin cancer) so it is important to wear SPF.
+Even if you have great genes that have been passed down by your parents, common signs or skin aging are intensified by lifestyle choices, which means that you still need to take care of your skin.
+One of the most common causes of premature skin aging and damage is sun exposure (as well as increasing your risk of skin cancer) so it is important to wear SPF.
 Other factors can also impact your skin including, smoking, poor diet, not drinking enough water, lack of exercise, excess alcohol, environmental exposures, not managing stress and lack of sleep.

 As mentioned before, although there is a genetic predisposition for certain characteristics of our skin, we can also influence how our skin looks.
 If you know that you have dry skin, oily, combination, sensitive or normal skin you can choose products that work for you.
-To prevent skin ageing and maintain good skin health, it is important to:
+To prevent skin aging and maintain good skin health, it is important to:

 - use sunscreen